willeccles/cfm/README.md

 If `stdin` or `stdout` are not attached to a TTY, cfm will read commands from `stdin` until either EOF is reached or it does not read any more data.
 This can be used to script operations.
 All errors will be printed to `stderr` and are fatal.
 In scripting mode, cfm will never draw to the screen.
+Note: in non-interactive mode, cfm will NOT backup files on deletion.
+This means that you cannot use <kbd>dd</kbd> followed by <kbd>u</kbd>!
+All deletions made in non-interactive mode will be final.

 Example: